Ching Dynasty Era and Islam in China :

 After 1219 AD the Nomadic Tribes of Mongolia united under the Leadership of Genghis Khan and his Sons started their Rise of power in Asia.
 Originating from Mongolia and the regions around Lake Baikal, powerful Mongol Armies swept South- and West repeatedly, conquering more and more territory from the Song Dynasty, and from the Nomadic and Settled Peoples of the West.

-Among the Peoples of the West were the Western Xia, and further West the Karakitai Khanate which since the fall of the Tang had become unified and had become an Islamic State by about the year 960 AD.
-In the melting pot of this nomad Empire the Hui Hu were gradually mixed with other nomadic tribes as well as with a new influx of Tribes of Turkmenic Descent.
-Its population enlarged and grew into the Uygur ethnicity with a culture of its own.
-By then Karakitai Khanate extended as far as Yutien (now Hetien or Hotan) in Xinjiang AR South-East of Kashgar and extended it's Trade and influence further West to Qiemo (Cherchen or Qarqan) and Charkliq or Chakliq (Ruoqiang) in the Western Tarim River Basin (along the South Route of the Silk Road in the Taklamakan Desert).
+Among the Peoples of the West were the Western Xia who first had their Capital at Yinchuan in Ningxia, and further West the Karakitai Khanate which since the fall of the Tang had become unified and had become an Islamic State by about the year 960 AD.
+In the melting pot of this nomad Empire the Hui Hui were gradually mixed with other nomadic tribes as well as with a new influx of Tribes of Turkmenic Descent.
+Its population enlarged and grew into the Uighur ethnicity with a culture of its own.
+By then Karakitai Khanate extended as far as Yutien (now Hetien or Hotan) in Xinjiang AR South-East of Kashgar and extended its Trade and influence further West to Qiemo (Cherchen or Qarqan) and Charkliq or Chakliq (Ruoqiang) in the Western Tarim River Basin (along the South Route of the Silk Road in the Taklamakan Desert).
 It was an influential culture.

-The Western Xia Tribes were subdued by the Mongol Armies, however the Hui Hu people and the Khanate surrendered and joined as Allies of the Mongols in the war on the Song of China.
+The Western Xia Tribes (Tangut) were subdued by the Mongol Armies in 1237 AD, however the Hui Hu people and the Khanate surrendered and joined as Allies of the Mongols in the war on the Song of China.

 During the subsequent advance on the remnants of Song China, the Hui Hu and befriended Muslim Tribes, Arabs and Persians aided the Growing Mongol Empire by organizing themselves as a large Western Army, stabilizing the Western Regions and facilitating the attacks of the Mongol Armies against the Song as well as a number of Southern Tribes.